 3. Cold Hollow Cider Mill (Waterbury Center, VT)

 Consider yourself on a bit of tourist’s adventure when you stop at Cold Hollow Cider Mill.
 The mill has tours besides absolutely perfect food.
 Stop there the next time you are in Vermont.

 While getting quality food on the road is important to your health, making sure you’re protected if anything goes wrong with your truck is just as vital.
-Reach out to our team today to discover the services we can offer you through commercial roadside assistance.
+Reach out to our team today to discover the services we can offer you through fleet commercial roadside assistance.